Your browser is out of date

 Overview

-Aurora EV-ICD, the extravascular system with transvenous ICD benefits.
+Aurora EV-ICD, the extravascular system with transvenous ICD features.

 • Avoids certain complications associated with transvenous leads

-• Preserves the vasculature and reduces potential for vascular injury
+• Preserves the vasculature and reduces the potential for injury

 Transvenous ICD features